prateekagr21/customer-expenditure-segmentation/README.md

 Followed by the Dimentionality reduction using PCA

-now making the main prediction o
+now making the main clusters

+Done with this one